 |Docket No.||Op.
 Below||Argument||Opinion||Vote||Author||Term|

-Issues: (1) Whether the rule that a plaintiff must await favorable termination before bringing a Section 1983 action alleging unreasonable seizure pursuant to legal process requires the plaintiff to show that the criminal proceeding against him has “formally ended in a manner not inconsistent with his innocence,” as the U.S. Court of Appeals for the 11th Circuit decided in Laskar v.
+Issue: Whether the rule that a plaintiff must await favorable termination before bringing a Section 1983 action alleging unreasonable seizure pursuant to legal process requires the plaintiff to show that the criminal proceeding against him has “formally ended in a manner not inconsistent with his innocence,” as the U.S. Court of Appeals for the 11th Circuit decided in Laskar v.
 Hurd, or that the proceeding “ended in a manner that affirmatively indicates his innocence,” as the U.S. Court of Appeals for the 2nd Circuit decided in Lanning v.
-City of Glens Falls; and (2) whether, when a Section 1983 plaintiff brings a Fourth Amendment claim for unlawful warrantless entry of his home and the government pursues a justification of exigent circumstances, the government has the burden to prove exigency existed (as the U.S. Courts of Appeals for the 3rd, 6th, 9th and 10th Circuits have held), or whether the plaintiff has to prove its non-existence (as the U.S. Courts of Appeals for the 2nd, 7th and 8th Circuits have held).
+City of Glens Falls.

 |Date||Proceedings and Orders |

 |Nov 06 2020||Petition for a writ of certiorari filed.
 (Response due December 14, 2020)|

 |Nov 18 2020||Waiver of right of respondent Police Officer Pagiel Clark, et al. to respond filed.|

 |Dec 03 2020||Response Requested.
 (Due January 4, 2021)|

 |Dec 24 2020||Motion to extend the time to file a response from January 4, 2021 to February 3, 2021, submitted to The Clerk.|